-The immediate response from the original blog was that interleaved retrieval could have more limitations than we first thought.
-For example, doing interleaved retrieval at the start of a lesson in which the retrieved schema is not going to be used in the lesson would be priming the wrong cells (containing the schema) if we follow the neuroscience research outcomes.
-Instead of readying or strengthening the memory cells for the lesson, it is readying unrelated memory cells.
-In other words, the start of a lesson isn’t the right place for interleaved retrieval.
+The immediate response from the original blog was that interleaved retrieval practice could have more limitations than we first thought.
+For example, doing interleaved retrieval practice at the start of a lesson in which the retrieved schema is not going to be used in the lesson would be working with the wrong memory cells (containing the schema) if we follow the neuroscience research outcomes.
+Instead of readying the reformulated architecture or strengthening the memory cells for the lesson, it is readying unrelated memory cells that do not have reformulated architecture ready for gene expression.
+In other words, the start of a lesson isn’t the right place for interleaved retrieval practice.
 The good news is that online asynchronous learning has been accelerated in its development and uptake over the last year thanks to the reduction in the number of children going to schools during so called ‘lockdowns’ (schools never closed(!!)).
-Interleaved retrieval therefore could still have a place online and asynchronously.
-However, the practice would need to change from being cold retrieval to a two step process of warm reactivation and then retrieval.
+Interleaved retrieval practice therefore could still have a place online and asynchronously.
+However, the practice would need to change from being cold retrieval practice to a two step process of warm reactivation and then retrieval practice.
 This could be achieved, for example, through undertaking reflection, watching a short video, viewing some modelling or perhaps writing out a non-assessed overview e.g. a synopsis of a play.
 There are clearly implications here for how online learning is constructed and so that area is something to revisit separately.
 Further, the gap in time between revisiting learning and the way we revisit learning is affected.
 Too soon and the cells have not reformulated their architecture ready for expression of the arc gene.
 Too late and with no priming then no expression of the arc gene takes place.

-Imagine that there are ten cells.
-One becomes populated with memory through the initial activation and no reactivation at the right time through a process of priming.
-Through conditioning (retrieval practice) you can make the one cell very efficient at producing the memory at will.
+At a visual level, imagine that there are ten cells.
+One becomes populated with memory through the initial activation, but no reactivation through a process of priming.
+Through conditioning (retrieval practice), you can make the one cell very efficient at producing the memory at will to a specific stimulus.
 Imagine now that controlling priming to enhance gene expression (the arc gene which is associated with memory) brings 9 more cells into play.
 The memory now sits in ten cells and thus the original formation was much stronger.
 The resultant remembering is supercharged and thus is able to be used more effectively within future learning opportunities.
-It also requires less future retrieval conditioning.
-Indeed, the research says that subsequent retrieval isn’t having the same impact on the expression of the arc gene as the second encounter with the learning.
-That second encounter and how it happens is where the gene expression is happening.
+It also requires less future retrieval practice conditioning.
+Indeed, the science says that subsequent revisits to the memory are not having the same impact on the expression of the arc gene as the second encounter with the learning.
+That second encounter and how it happens is where the majority of gene expression is happening.

 Learning, then, happens as part of a process.
-New knowledge is constructed into pre-existing knowledge but then needs to go through a priming process.
-That priming process is essential as this is where the amplification of expression of the arc gene is happening.
-Although the whole process is important, the ‘learning as a change in long term memory’, if defined by gene expression, is happening during the reactivation event.
+New knowledge is constructed into pre-existing knowledge but then needs to go through a priming process to be expressed in the form of the arc gene.
+The whole priming process is essential as this is what causes the amplification of expression of the arc gene to happen.
+Although the whole process is important, the ‘learning as a change in long term memory’, if defined by gene expression, is happening predominantly during the reactivation event.
 But alone, it is insufficient: it needs to be taught, a period of time allowed, warmly reactivated and then it is ready for strong remembering for ‘threats’.
 Those threats should be both retrieval (known threat) and constructivist retrieval (unknown threat).
 In short, it is a moving sequence vulnerable to time delays and cold threats rather than a static schema which sits in the long term memory.

 I suppose at this point we begin to reflect on cold assessment.
 Every teacher knows that cold assessment is never as successful as assessment where the learning has been warmly reactivated first.
 It makes us consider if our wholly cold national assessment system is an accurate way to measure learning amongst children as well as the quality of teaching in schools.
 It would be interesting to see what effect controlling priming would have on large scale assessment systems such as mock examinations.
 Warm reactivation before mock examinations could be more effective at strengthening memory that simply delivering cold mock examinations.
 There is something to be said there about how a teacher knows better what a student’s knowledge or skill is like because they see the student in operation when they are primed rather than in the cold examination hall.
 It possibly also explains how a student can prime themselves more effectively for an exam than they ever did in class and thus score more effectively in the cold formal exam than they did at school (e.g. in a mock examination where they were not primed nor motivated to prime themselves).